 Attendance: At the University of Texas at Arlington, taking attendance is not required.
 Rather, each faculty member is free to develop his or her own methods of evaluating student academic performance, which includes establishing course-specific policies on attendance.
-As the instructor of this section, I will take daily attendance, and this will be used to calculate part of your participation grade, which is 5% of your total grade.
+As the instructor of this section, I will take daily attendance in order to have a record of student attendance and to learn names better.
+It is your responsibility to be prepared for the lectures and other course requirements.